 - How does obesity affect the digestive system?

-- How does alcohol affect the digestive system?
+- How do kidney stones affect the digestive system?

-- How does crohns disease affect the digestive system?
+- How does a peptic ulcer disease affect your digestive system?